Mayor of Ilagan: Council

 Ilagan City Council currently composed of 10 councilors elected city-wide.

 The council is responsible for creating laws and ordinances under the jurisdiction of the city of Ilagan.
 The mayor can veto proposed bills, but the council can override it with a two-thirds supermajority.

 Councilors

-These are the current city councilors serving from 2022 until 2025.
+These are the current city councilors serving their respective terms from 2025 until 2028.